BOARD & STAFF

 Katherine Fortunato - Administrative Assistant

 Praised for her “passion in every note” and “rich dynamic expression” (Artburst Miami), Katherine Fortunato is a percussionist, educator, and arts administrator based in Brooklyn, New York.
-Since moving to the city in 2022, Ms. Fortunato has made a name for herself as a lively and energetic performer unafraid of genre-bending and unorthodox collaborations.
+Ms. Fortunato has made a name for herself as a lively and energetic performer unafraid of genre-bending and unorthodox collaborations.

-Ms. Fortunato spends much of her time working as an assistant to Sandbox Percussion and composer Christopher Cerrone, and she is the percussion coordinator at the Mannes School of Music.
-Ms. Fortunato has also worked as an assistant to Becca Stevens and Domenic Salerni of Attacca Quartet.
-A passionate teacher, Ms. Fortunato educates students privately in Brooklyn, NY, and has mentored young musicians in the New Jersey Youth Symphony, the Greater Miami Youth Symphony, the South Florida Youth Symphony, and other youth music organizations throughout the east coast.
+A passionate teacher, Ms. Fortunato educates students privately in Brooklyn, NY, and has mentored young musicians in the New Jersey Youth Symphony, the Greater Miami Youth Symphony, and the South Florida Youth Symphony.
 In the summer, she enjoys working as a pit percussion and drum line instructor for marching bands in northern New Jersey.
+She has worked as a Percussion Instructor for the West Morris Regional High School District Marching Bands since 2018.

-Ms. Fortunato received her Bachelor of Music degree from the Frost School of Music at the University of Miami where she studied under the tutelage of Svetoslav Stoyanov and Matthew Strauss.
-After receiving her degree in percussion performance, she headed back home to the northeast to pursue her Master’s degree at the Mannes School of Music at The New School where she studies with Ian Rosenbaum, Jonny Allen, Victor Caccese, Terry Sweeney, and Glen Velez.
-Ms. Fortunato’s other pedagogues have included Valerie Coleman, John Yarling, Errol Rackipov, and Joseph Petrasek.
+Ms. Fortunato received her Bachelor of Music degree from the Frost School of Music at the University of Miami where she studied under the tutelage of Svetoslav Stoyanov, Matthew Strauss, and Joseph Petrasek.
+This spring, she received her Master’s degree from the Mannes School of Music at The New School where she studied with Ian Rosenbaum, Jonny Allen, Victor Caccese, Terry Sweeney, and Glen Velez.
+Ms. Fortunato’s other pedagogues have included Valerie Coleman, John Yarling, Errol Rackipov